 Reflection: Apartheid has officially been long gone but Knysna remains highly segregated.
 Neighbourhood dissimilarity is severe i.e. there is little residential mixing of whites and non-whites in one area.
 The growing economic divide during this recession threatens to entrench this further.
 A person living in the suburb of Belvidere considers themselves a citizen of Knysna but many people living in the “townships” consider themselves more a citizen of that locality rather than Knysna itself.
 Indeed, the terminology that is in common usage further emphasizes this disparity i.e. people in town refer to Sparrebosch, Hunter’s Home, Brenton-On-Sea and others as individual suburbs but when mentioning White Location, Concordia, Khayalethu, Nekkies and Hornlee, they invariably define them under the blanket term of “township”.
 This must change.

 Change: Firstly, Knysna Keep will henceforth refer to the different areas of Knysna as “communities”, a warmer and more sharing word.
-Secondly, we need to install an awareness of a bigger Knysna into economically and educationally challenged children.
+Secondly, we need to instil an awareness of a bigger Knysna into economically and educationally challenged children.
 Thirdly, place different cultural groups into a common experience so that they can identify how alike they are rather than how different.

 Field Trips: There are parents who have never been to nearby places such as Brenton-On-Lake and Karatara.
 This dis-involvement from Knysnian society must not be perpetuated by their children.
 Beauty must be shared.
 Pride must be installed.
 Thus, the first project involves monthly excursions for small groups (<16) of teenagers.
-This would involve visiting scenic places that Knysna is internationally renowned for as well as lessor known sites that, if further emphasized, will assist in promoting the tourism of the town and surrounds.
-The trips will be educational via learning the history of the area and the role that tourism performs as an economic lifeblood and future.
+This would involve visiting scenic places that Knysna is internationally renowned for as well as lesser known sites that, if further emphasized, will assist in promoting the tourism of the town and surrounds.
+The trips will be educational via learning the history of the area and the role that tourism performs as economic lifeblood and future.
 Unity (“our Knysna”) is encouraged by the experience, especially via shared meals and physical activities such as hiking.

 Sponsors: This project will require the support of local businesses, the municipality and Tourism with regards destinations requiring admission fees, chaperones, meals and transports.
 This is a low-cost project but the more that can be gained the more children can be a part of Knysna i.e. more sponsorship = more trips.